vint21h/django-read-only-admin/README.rst

 Installation
 ------------
-* Obtain your copy of source code from the git repository: ``git clone https://github.com/vint21h/django-read-only-admin.git``.
+* Obtain your copy of source code from the git repository: ``$ git clone https://github.com/vint21h/django-read-only-admin.git``.
 Or download the latest release from https://github.com/vint21h/django-read-only-admin/tags/.
-* Run ``python ./setup.py install`` from the repository source tree or the unpacked archive.
-Or use pip: ``pip install django-read-only-admin``.
+* Run ``$ python ./setup.py install`` from the repository source tree or the unpacked archive.
+Or use pip: ``$ pip install django-read-only-admin``.

 Configuration
 -------------